webplatform/docs/tutorials/mobile_viewport/index.md

 [[Image:view_on_noscale.png]]

-As shown above, the browser independently magnifies text when shifting to landscape orientation, actually by zooming the page.
+As shown above, the browser independently magnifies text when shifting to landscape orientation.
 To keep the text size from changing, disable the '''text-size-adjust''' CSS property.
 The following affects the entire page:

  html {
      -webkit-text-size-adjust : none;